Emulating AC OPF solvers for Obtaining Sub-second Feasible, Near-Optimal Solutions: Abstract

 \section{Abstract}

 Using machine learning to obtain solutions to AC optimal power flow has recently been a very active area of research due to the astounding speedups that result from bypassing traditional optimization techniques.
 However, generally ensuring feasibility of the resulting predictions while maintaining these speedups is a challenging, unsolved problem.
 In this paper, we train a neural network to emulate an iterative solver in order to cheaply and approximately iterate towards the optimum.
 Once we are close to convergence, we then solve a power flow to obtain an overall AC-feasible solution.
 Results shown for networks up to 1,354 buses indicate the proposed method is capable of finding feasible, near-optimal solutions to AC OPF in milliseconds on a laptop computer.
 In addition, it is shown that the proposed method can find ``difficult'' AC OPF solutions that cause flat-start or DC-warm started algorithms to diverge.
-Lastly, we show that for larger networks, the learning-based solution finds approximate solutions to AC OPF faster than it takes to find a solution to DC OPF, with a smaller optimality gap than DC OPF provides, and without the AC infeasibility of DC OPF.